-I myself have been impacted by ALS.
-Amyotrophic Lateral Sclerosis (ALS) is a disease that leads to increased paralysis over time until patients become prisoners in their own bodies, unable to eat, breathe, or move on their own.
-Typically patients die within three years of diagnosis.
+One of the diseases that could be most impacted by this bill is Amyotrophic Lateral Sclerosis (ALS), which has significantly impacted me.
+ALS is a disease that leads to increased paralysis over time until patients become prisoners in their own bodies, unable to eat, breathe, or move on their own.
+Typically patients die within three years after diagnosis.
+There currently is no cure and little to no treatment options.

-I am not alone.
-Look here (iamals.org/everycommunity) and see that ALS affects every community across the U.S. including our congressional district.
+I am also not alone.
+Look here (iamals.org/everycommunity) and see that ALS affects every community across the U.S., including our state.

-As a constituent, and on behalf of the ALS community in our state, I ask that you sign on in support of this legislation when it is introduced.
-If you have questions, need more information, or would like to sign on, please email corey_linehan@coons.senate.gov (Coons) or garrett_boyle@murkowski.senate.gov (Murkowski).
+As a constituent, and on behalf of the ALS community in our state, I ask that you sign on in support of this legislation.
+If you have questions, need more information, or would like to sign on, please email audrey_arbogast@braun.senate.gov.